-We can all do with a helping hand from time to time.
-There’s nothing better than coming home to a steaming hot plate of food, timed to be ready for when you step through the door.
-Funnily enough, the wildlife in your autumn garden have the same attitude to life.
-If you want to give them a hand, you can use your plants to make yummy food and hidey holes for the animals you share the space with.
+We can all do with a helping hand from time to time, especially when it's dark outside and you don't much fancy leaving the comfort of your living room.
+Funnily enough, the wildlife in your autumn garden have the same attitude.
+Use your plants to make yummy food and hidey holes for the animals you share the space with.
 Not only does it create an enjoyable bustle in the garden, it will also bring a host of grateful new friends.
-The arrival of the colder months, when things are getting harder, is a great time to start on your wildlife-friendly autumn garden.
+The drop in outside temperature, when things start getting harder for plants and animals, is a great time to start making your autumn garden more wildlife-friendly.
 The birds will also drop by in the winter and, if you can get them to stay, they'll treat you to a concert in the spring.

 DIY: fat balls for the birds